 Petersburg, VA 23803

-Note: Normal Business Hours are 8:30 a. m. to 4:30 p. m.
-Eastern Time Monday, Tuesday, Thursday, Friday, and 9:30 a. m. to 4:30 p.m.
-Wednesday.
+Note: COVID Business Hours are 8:30 a. m. to 12:30 p. m.
+Eastern Time.
+Monday-Friday

-RFP Response

-Proposer Eligibility and Qualifications
+G. Proposer Eligibility and Qualifications

 The One-Stop Operator must be an entity (public, private for profit or private nonprofit) or a consortium of entities that, at a minimum, includes three (3) or more of the required WIOA One-Stop Partners located in LWDA 15.
 Such entities include the following: